 Voila!
 Now you’ll know exactly which traffic source is generating you not merely leads but leads that actually buy your tours.

 A quick of caution: Remember, don’t JUST track sales.
 95% of the time, people won’t actually purchase your tour upon first visit to your website.
 So if you want to snag ‘em up before your competition does, make sure that you create a strategic plan to get them coming back to your site again and again.

-(Hint: You’ll want to get ahold of their email address and lure them with emails.
-But that’s another story altogether — one that just might appear on this blog very soon.)
+Hint: You’ll want to get ahold of their email address and lure them with emails.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from Tourism Tiger and leading industry experts.